reservoirinvest/snp/README.md

 # Rules

 ## Symbol rules
-1. Every valid symbol should have at least one order in the system
+1. Every valid symbol should have at least one order or position in the portfolio
 2. A Symbol without an underlying position should have one naked order
 3. An Underlying position should have two options:
    - For Underlying Put shorts: a Covered Call sell and a Protective Put.